datanav/docs/DTLReferenceGuide.rst

        |
        | ``["datetime", 1438076760123450000]``
        |
        | Returns one datetime value: "~t2015-07-28T09:46:00.12345Z".
-Note that integer values are treated as nanoseconds since epoch.
+Note that integer values are treated as nanoseconds since "1970-01-01T00:00:00Z".
+Negative integer values are interpreted as nanoseconds before that.
        |
        | ``["datetime", ["list", ["now"], ["now"], "hello"]]``
        |
-       | Returns a list of two datetime values which both are the current time: [1, 124, 12345].
+       | Returns a list of two datetime values which both are the current time.
 The "hello" string is ignored.
        |
        | ``["datetime", ["now"], "hello"]``
        |